Overview of NF2

 RNID

-RNID aim to make day to day life better for people who are deaf or who are hard of hearing or who have intrusive tinnitus.
-Their website includes lots of useful information on communication equipment, your rights and help with benefits and services.
+RNID aim to make day-to-day life better for people who are deaf or who are hard of hearing or who have intrusive tinnitus.
+The RNID website (opens in a new tab) includes lots of useful information on communication equipment, your rights and help with benefits and services, and you can call their information helpline on 0808 808 0123, or Email RNID.
+Also, online chat and video calls with British Sign Language (BSL) can be accessed via the RNID website.

 Can You Hear Us?
 (CYHU)